keu/docs/astro/alerts.md

 </TabItem>
 <TabItem value="PagerDuty">

 To set up an alert integration with PagerDuty, you need access to your organization's PagerDuty Service.
-PagerDuty uses the [Events API v2](https://developer.pagerduty.com/docs/ZG9jOjExMDI5NTgw-events-api-v2-overview#getting-started) to create a new integration that connects your Service with the Astro pipeline alerts.
+PagerDuty uses the [Events API v2](https://developer.pagerduty.com/docs/ZG9jOjExMDI5NTgw-events-api-v2-overview#getting-started) to create a new integration that connects your Service with Astro.

 1. Open your PagerDuty service.